anggihseptiawan/anggihseptiawan/README.md

 ### Hi there, 👋 Anggih Septiawan here.

 - 🔭 I’m currently working on software house in jakarta
-- 🔥 I’m currently learning ReactJS, NextJS, Tailwindcss, Redux, JAMStack stuff and more
+- 🔥 I’m currently learning ReactJS, NextJS and Typescript
 - 💬 Ask me about frontend
 - 📫 How to reach me: just send email to anggihseptiawan@gmail.com
 - 😄 Pronouns: he/him